abyssnlp/vajra-1/README.md

 Vajra DB
 ===

-In memory key value store backed by an LSM tree
+In memory fault-tolerant, key-value store backed by an LSM tree

 *WIP